Artex3428/scully_emotemenu/README.md

 # Support:

-For support join my discord here: https://discord.gg/scully
+For community support join my discord here: https://discord.gg/scully

+# Convert Your Emotes

+You can convert your emotes from dpemotes (including forks of dpemotes) using the [emote conversion website](https://emotes.scullys-development.net/).

 # Installation Instructions: